USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 to create columns needed to create three files: author, bridge, and publication.

-7. Fix authors manually when we notice errors
+6. Fix authors manually when we notice errors

-Over time, we noticed duplicate authors that were not combined, so in scripts_2020/07_fix_authors.R, we tracked all the changes.
+Over time, we noticed duplicate authors that were not combined, so we tracked all the changes in scripts_2020/07_fix_authors.R.
 For each combination, we would remove the entry from the author file and replace the old authorID with the new authorID in the bridge file as shown below.